 Travis Krepelka: An expert witness is somebody who has specialized training or knowledge or abilities outside of your average person.

 Your average person can observe things … I can say, “I’ve got a headache, and my pain is a six on a scale of one to 10.”
 And an expert can say, “Let me do some MRI’s, and you’ve got a benign mass on your brain.”

 Or I can look at a house and say, “That house is really pretty.
 It looks bigger than mine.
 I’ll bet you it’s more expensive than mine.”
 An expert appraiser can come in and say, “Well, with my home inspection and the foundational issues that we’ve discovered, it turns out that this is a tear down.”

-An expert witness is that person with specialized training, knowledge or experience who is going to come in to court and be allowed to render an opinion, as opposed to simply relaying facts.
+An expert witness is a person with specialized training, knowledge or experience who is going to come into court and be allowed to render an opinion, as opposed to simply relaying facts.